The Poetry of Becoming

 I search for my own voice, my own truth.

-But aren't we all wanderers, In this labyrinth of life,
+But aren't we all wanderers, In this spiralling life?

 And perhaps, in acknowledging this lostness,